jackrobertscott/authpack-client-190806/packages/wga-api/readme.md

 })
 ```

-This can be helpful when building using a library such as React hooks.
+Below is an example of how the library can be used with React hooks.

 ```tsx
 const ShowUser = props => {